OSInside/kiwi/doc/source/building/build_pxe_root_filesystem.rst

    * The PXE root filesystem image approach is considered to be a legacy setup.
 The required netboot initrd code will be maintained outside of the KIWI appliance builder code base.
-If possible we recommend to switch to the oem disk image deployment via PXE.
+If possible, we recommend to switch to the OEM disk image deployment via PXE.

 1. Make sure you have checked out the example image descriptions,